StrongKey/relying-party-java/README.md

     mkdir -p /usr/local/strongkey/webauthntutorial/etc
     ```

-3. Create a configuration file for the Relying Party application to configure a FIDO server.
+3. Create a configuration file for the Relying Party application to configure a FIDO2 server.

     ```sh
     vi /usr/local/strongkey/webauthntutorial/etc/webauthntutorial.properties
     ```

-4. Add the following configuration to the file and replace &lt;FQDN&gt; with the FIDO server FQDN.
+4. Add the following configuration to the file and replace &lt;FQDN&gt; with the FIDO2 server FQDN.

     ```sh
     webauthntutorial.cfg.property.apiuri=https://<FQDN>:8181/api